Lizantai98/ecommerce-sales-analysis-excel/README.md

 - Profit Margin: Total Profit ÷ Total Revenue.

 - Total Orders: Distinct count of Order Number.
+This was calculated using the formula: =COUNTA(UNIQUE([Order Number])) since Mac does not support the DISTINCT count feature.

 - Total Quantity: Sum of Quantity.